A Tsar Is Conquering Ukraine: Don’t Ask for Whom the Bell Tolls.

-Donald Trump not only undermined the US role as a world leader, but also the democratic system of his country, leaving the presidency with a grand finale, the attack on the Capitol Building.
+Donald Trump undermined not only the US role as a world leader but also the democratic system of his country, leaving the presidency with a grand finale, the attack on the Capitol Building.

 The Empire Strikes

 Putin’s invasion of Ukraine found the western leaders of the world with their pants down, literally.
-Although Putin is repeating in Ukraine the domination playbook that he wrote in 2009 with the invasion of Georgia, a small democratic, former soviet republic, and again in 2014, with the invasion of Ukraine and the annexation of Crimea, the proverb “fool me once, shame on you; fool me twice, shame on me”, is appliable to two generations of western leaders.
+Although Putin is repeating in Ukraine the domination playbook that he wrote in 2009 with the invasion of Georgia, a small democratic, former soviet republic, and again in 2014, with the invasion of Ukraine and the annexation of Crimea, the proverb “fool me once, shame on you; fool me twice, shame on me,” is appliable to two generations of western leaders.

 “Russian Ship, Go F… Yourself!”